MariaVittoriaColtri/sales-forecasting-with-multivariate-ols-regression/README.md

 Search was not significant due to severe multicollinearity with Temperature.
 This does not mean that Search advertising does not work, it means that the data cannot tell us, because Search and Temperature moved together the entire year.

 Full-model R²: 0.97, Test MAPE: 5%

+MAPE (Mean Absolute Percentage Error) measures the average percentage difference between the predicted and the actual values.
+A 5% MAPE means that on average the model prediction is off by 5% compared to the real revenue.
+In sales forecasting, anything below 10% is generally considered a good result.
+In this case the result is particularly meaningful because the test set is structurally different from the training data, with no active advertising and much lower temperatures.
+Many models degrade significantly under these conditions

 ## Recommendations for the Marketing Team